amoghmadireddi/amoghmadireddi/README.md

 Michigan Student (Go Blue) interested in computer science and mathematics.
 I am a Computer Science and Mathematics double major.
 Visit [website_url] to view my portfolio of apps, projects, courses, technical blogs, and more!

 Want to get in touch?
-Contact me at amoghmm@umich.edu or message me on LinkedIn!
+Contact me at amoghmm@umich.edu or message me on LinkedIn @amoghmadireddi!

 - 🔭 I’m currently working on ML stock price predictor
 - 👯 I’m looking to collaborate on ML and NLP projects, especially GPT